Yorkshire Ripper’s ashes were scattered at popular beauty spot in ‘secret plan’, niece reveals

 The Yorkshire Ripper’s ex-wife Sonia Sutcliffe was made his executor and it is thought the ashes were divided up and sent to family and friends.

+With family in town the killer – a long distance lorry driver – would turn off the M6 at Lancaster a couple of times a month during the 1970s to call by.

+He would take his nephews and nieces to the funfair and buy them toffee apples.
+On other occasions he would treat his wife Sonia and her Czechoslovakian family to short breaks in Morecambe.

-It is believed the Ripper’s ashes could have been released on the adjacent beach at White Creek.
+It is believed the Ripper’s ashes could have been released on the adjacent beach to his father’s at White Creek.

 The serial killer was allowed to visit Arnside in 2005, sparking outrage in the peaceful village.